-Recharge: Institute of Traditional Medicine Services, Thimphu.
+Your Wellness Moment: Institute of Traditional Medicine Services, Thimphu.
 Arrival and departure transfers.
 Paro orientation tour.
 Taktsang Monastery visit and hike.
 Druk Path hiking with camping (6 days).
 Folk Heritage Museum visit.

 Hike among mystical peaks in the Himalaya, visit various dzongs and Buddhist gompas, trek along the famous Druk Path, enjoy incredible views of Mt Jomolhari, take in stunning Himalayan mountain views

 Please note there may be times during your visit to Bhutan when the use of video and/or still cameras may be inappropriate.
 Local people may consider that filming is too intrusive and in these circumstances we will request that you do not film.
 At all times be aware and sensitive to the impact of photography and seek permission before taking photographs of people and respect their wishes if they refuse.